nsidc/OpenSearchlight/README.md

 _This assumes you have [node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed already._

+1. Ensure all git submodules have been retrieved: `git submodule update --init`
-1. Test that grunt is installed globally by running `grunt --version` at the command-line.
+2. Test that grunt is installed globally by running `grunt --version` at the command-line.
-2. If grunt isn't installed globally, run `npm install -g grunt` to install the latest version. _You may need to run `sudo npm install -g grunt`._
+3. If grunt isn't installed globally, run `npm install -g grunt` to install the latest version. _You may need to run `sudo npm install -g grunt`._
-3. From the root directory of this project, run `npm install` to install the project's dependencies.
+4. From the root directory of this project, run `npm install` to install the project's dependencies.
-4. Run `grunt` from the root directory to run the tests and build the packages and documentaion.
+5. Run `grunt` from the root directory to run the tests and build the packages and documentaion.

 ### Installing PhantomJS